-Barbara and her daughter Karen are seen at right.
 Three very detailed articles Barbara has authored for our website can be found at these links:

 Among the cousins traveling the furthest distance were Bill and Gloria (Moennig) Carey, of Fort Wayne, Indiana, whose Minerd ancestors left Western Pennsylvania in 1817 for Ohio and settled in 1844 in Indiana.